dotnet/csharplang/proposals/static-delegates.md

 Invocation of the callback would be implemented by the `calli` instruction.

 ## Drawbacks
 [drawbacks]: #drawbacks

 Static Delegates would not work with existing APIs that use regular delegates (one would need to wrap said static delegate in a regular delegate of the same signature).
+* Given that `System.Delegate` is represented internally as a set of `object` and `IntPtr` fields (http://source.dot.net/#System.Private.CoreLib/src/System/Delegate.cs), it would be possible to allow implicit conversion of a static delegate to a `System.Delegate` that has a matching method signature.
+It would also be possible to provide an explicit conversion in the opposite direction, provided the `System.Delegate` conformed to all the requirements of being a static delegate.

 Additional work would be needed to make Static Delegate readily usable in the core framework.